My Family's Slave

-"My Family's Slave" is a non-fiction, biographical short story by the Pulitzer Prize-winning journalist Alex Tizon.
+"My Family's Slave" is a non-fiction, biographical essay by the Pulitzer Prize-winning journalist Alex Tizon.
 It was the cover story of the June 2017 issue of The Atlantic.
 It was Tizon's final published story and was printed after his death in March 2017.
 He died on the day that The Atlantic's editorial staff decided the article would be featured on the magazine's front cover, before they could tell him of their decision.
 The story went viral on the Internet and generated extensive debate, receiving both praise and criticism.

 Background

 The work recounts the life story of a Filipino woman, Eudocia Tomas Pulido, known in the family as "Lola" (grandmother in Tagalog), who lived with the author's family for 64 years, for most of that time essentially as a slave, and who helped raise three generations of the author's family.

 Pulido was a distant relation of the Tizon family, from a poorer branch of the clan.
-In the 1940s, she had been tricked into servitude by the author's grandfather, a military officer during the Commonwealth Era, and then at the age of 18 was "given" to the author's then 12-year-old mother as a personal slave.
+In the 1940s, she was tricked into servitude by the author's grandfather, a military officer during the Commonwealth Era, and then at the age of 18 was "given" to the author's then 12-year-old mother as a personal slave.
 Pulido came to the United States in 1964 on a special passport linked to the author's father, who was a diplomat.
 However, her travel papers expired in 1969, and she was ineligible for the permanent-resident status that the author's family received, making her an illegal immigrant in the U.S for the next two decades.
 She eventually received amnesty as a result of the Immigration Reform and Control Act of 1986, and she became a U.S. citizen in October 1998.

-The Tizon family went through a tumultuous time as they moved from the Philippines to Los Angeles, to Seattle, and finally to Oregon.
-The author's father quit his consular post, turning into a gambler and womanizer, eventually leaving the family.
-His mother worked long hours while studying medicine and eventually remarried, with Pulido suffering continuous abuse and neglect from the author's parents, besides receiving no salary or remuneration for her services.
+The Tizon family went through a tumultuous and indigent time as they moved from the Philippines to Los Angeles, to Seattle, and multiple other locations before settling in Oregon.
+The author's father quit his consular post, became a gambler and womanizer, and eventually abandoned the family.
+His mother worked long hours while studying medicine and eventually remarried.
+Pulido suffered continuous abuse and neglect from the author's parents, besides receiving no salary or remuneration for her services.
 Nonetheless, Pulido steadfastly carried out her matriarchal duties, essentially serving as a surrogate mother to the Tizon children.
-Eventually, the author and his siblings stood up for Pulido to their mother.
-Once an adult with a family of his own, Alex Tizon brought Pulido, then aged 75, to live in his home, and he paid for her to visit her home village in the Philippines when she was 83.
-She died on November 7, 2011, at the age of 86 and Tizon later repatriated her ashes to her birthplace of Mayantoc, Tarlac.
+Eventually, the author and his siblings stood up for Pulido to their mother, though Pulido remained in servitude.

+After his mother's death, Alex Tizon brought Pulido, then aged 75, to live in his home with his family.
+Pulido was given a salary and encouraged to stop acting as a constant servant.
+Tizon paid for her to visit her home village in the Philippines when she was 83, after which she chose to return to the United States.
+Pulido died on November 7, 2011, at the age of 86, and Tizon later repatriated her ashes to her birthplace of Mayantoc, Tarlac.